 It is essential to distinguish different forms of personhood before moving forward.
-While the (human) legal system can make many types of entities (a goddess, a river, a corporation, etc.) legal persons, several hard questions emerge once we leave that shore to identify natural personhood: Who decides (under human law) whether an entity is a natural person, and using which criteria?
-Is the status of natural person binary, that is, an ontological on/off switch, as it were?
-Or are there degrees of humanness in law, as there are degrees of moral status (eg moral patiency, moral agency)? (cf. Gordon, 2022, 183).
-Are there other statuses that might exist in law--other than natural or legal person-- and apply to sapient machines?11
+While the (human) legal system can make many types of entities (a goddess, a river, a corporation, etc.) artificial (legal) persons, several hard questions emerge once we leave that shore to identify natural personhood: Who decides (under human law) whether an entity is a natural person, and using which criteria?
+Is the status of a natural person binary, that is, an ontological on/off switch, as it were?
+Are there degrees of humanness in law, as there are degrees of moral status (e.g., moral patiency, moral agency)? (cf. Gordon, 2022, 183).
+Then there are, in theory at least, other statuses that might exist in law--other than natural or legal person-- and apply to sapient machines.
+12

 It is also essential to note that this is not our first demarcation effort as a species.
 Separating humans not from machines but from other animal species is a discussion that goes back to at least the Greek philosophers.
-Those discussions have mostly focused on properties such as self-awareness, consciousness, intelligence, sentience and the nature of the (human) mind.
+Those discussions have mostly focused on properties such as self-awareness, consciousness, intelligence, sentience, and the nature of the (human) mind.
 Efforts to define humanness (and the natural personhood status that accompanies humanness) now form part of ongoing research in neuroscience, linguistics, biology, anthropology, and more.
-As the LaMDA example illustrates, sentience tends to stand out in some of that research because animal rights advocates have claimed that humans share sentience with animals and that, as a result, animals-or at least some of them-- should have rights.
+As the LaMDA example illustrates, sentience tends to stand out in some of that research because animal rights advocates have claimed that humans share sentience with animals and that, as a result, animals-or at least some of them-should have rights.

-Now a key point should be made before we proceed further.
+Now, a key point should be made before we proceed further.
 It is about terminology, but also about much more.
-The Essay uses the term 'sapience' to name the emergent or 'human-like' properties and behaviour of more advanced AI machines (Balkin, 2015, 52).
-The Essay attempts to demonstrate why 'sapience' seems more apt than 'sentience' to capture the properties and type of behaviour that may allow machines someday to claim a legal status (though not necessarily as natural persons).
+The essay uses the term 'sapience' to name the emergent or 'human-like' properties and behaviour of more advanced AI machines (Balkin, 2015, 52).
+The essay attempts to demonstrate why 'sapience' seems more apt than 'sentience' to capture the properties and type of behaviour that may allow machines someday to claim a legal status (though not necessarily as natural persons).

 Yet, sentience is often the element used both in drawing parallels and effecting distinctions between human and machine.
-For example, in a recent survey of U.S. law professors, sentience, often defined as the ability to feel pleasure and pain, was accepted as 'a reasonable legal basis for granting standing' to AI machines (Martínez & Winter, 2022, 94).12 The use of sentience in that context is interesting because, although machines can beat the best human masters at many tasks that require the use of human higher mental faculties, their ability to feel pain and pleasure seems remote for now.
-As the Essay explains later in its discussion of neuroscience, this ability to feel pleasure and pain affects (indeed it forms part of) human cognitive processes.
+For example, in a recent survey of U.S. law professors, sentience, often defined as the ability to feel pleasure and pain, was accepted as 'a reasonable legal basis for granting standing' to AI machines (Martínez & Winter, 2022, 94).13 The use of sentience in that context is interesting because, although machines can beat the best human masters at many tasks that require the use of human higher mental faculties, their ability to feel pain and pleasure seems remote for now.
+Sentience has been used in animal rights, where it is seen as necessary (though perhaps not always sufficient) to justify rights.
+There are many interesting proposals to As the essay explains later in its discussion of neuroscience, this ability to feel pleasure and pain affects (indeed, it forms part of) human cognitive processes.